datakurre/blog/content/blog/2022/12/robot-framework-rcc-camunda/index.md

   - .gitignore
 ```

-Then, `conda.yaml` defines the required dependencies to really run execute automatoin task.
+Then, `conda.yaml` defines the required dependencies to really run execute the packaged automation tasks.
 For Robot Framework tasks, the minimum requirements are `python` and `rpaframework` for Robot Framework with RPA Framework's WorkItems library).
-And as the filename `conda.yaml` suggests, the requirements are fetched from public [conda repositories](https://anaconda.org/search), making the whole scientific Python ecosystem trivially available:
+As the filename `conda.yaml` suggests, requirements are fetched from public [conda repositories](https://anaconda.org/search).
+This makes the whole scientific Python ecosystem trivially available for Robot Framework based automation:

 ```yaml
 # Conda channels.
 We recommend using packages from the conda-forge channel.